peter-winter/constexpr-parser/readme.md

 The function is now _constexpr_.
 The ```<charconv>``` header is now unneccessary.

+>Note: To allow _constexpr_ parsing all of the nonterm value types have to be _literal types_.

 Also change the _main_ to use ```cstring_buffer``` and declare a parse result _constexpr_.
 The error stream argument is also unavailable in _constexpr_ parsing.